Churn the Butter!

 Who knew you could churn your own butter using your food processor?
 I knew you could make it in your stand mixer, but a food processor makes it all a little neater!
 Thanks to Joe R., QVC viewer, for the great suggestion!
 It tastes amazingly fresh and light – I’m a little obsessed with this at the moment!
 Imagine all the possibilities!
 Cold night, hot pot of soup, fresh out-of-the-oven yeast rolls and fresh churned butter!!
 Heavenly!!

-Cinnamon Sugar Option: We started with ¼ teaspoon salt, added 1 teaspoon cinnamon and 2 tablespoons sugar.
+- We started with 1/8 teaspoon salt, added 1/2 teaspoon cinnamon and 1 tablespoon sugar.
 You can easily adjust to your taste.

 Can you make this with a stand mixer?

 Hi Marcela – It does work, it’s just a bit splashy/messy.
 I’ve accidentally whipped my cream too long and it does make butter!

 Is it half & half cream or whipping cream?

 Please send me the answer to my email

 Hi Sarah – I sent to your email (but in case anyone has same question) It has to be heavy whipping cream – need that high butterfat content.
 Take care!